virtualcitySYSTEMS/map-core/documentation/panorama.md

 - Can determine, if a viewpoint is visible (by using min / max depth)
 - Can load / unload data sets.
 (More than one at a time?).
   - Maintains an index of all currently available images if more than one datasource can be loaded.

+## Concepts: Coordinate Systems

+The panorama image is rendered into a sphere using the cesium renderer.
+There is some coordinate magic to take into account.
+There are three coordinate systems to consider:

+- The cartesian world coordinate system (ECEF) which is used by cesium.
+This is the coordinate system the camera moves in.
+- The cartesian sphere coordinate system which is used to render the sphere.
+  This is a coordinate system where the sphere is positioned in ECEF using the images modelMatrix.
+The camera is always at the origin.
+  It must be ensured, that the camera is aligned to the spheres up vector.
+It may not roll, otherwise FOV calculations will be off.
+- The spherical coordinate system of the flipped image we are rendering into the sphere.

+Transformation: ECEF -> image coordinate.
+You can find these transformations in the `sphericalCoordinates.ts` module.
+`globalCartesianToImageSpherical` does the following:

+- You can move from ECEF into the spheres cartesian coordinate system by inversing the images model matrix.
+- You can then place the cartesian sphere coordinate system into the spherical coordinate system by normalizing this point.
+  This places the point on the unit sphere.
+You can then calculate the spherical coordinates.
+- We then flip the X axis, same as the image data, to get the correct image coordinates.

+## Concept: FOV

+The FOV is defined by the camera.
+Once calculated in ECEF, we move it to image coordinates system and create the bounds.
+Helper functions are found `fovHelpers.ts`.
+The following restriction apply:

+- The FOV can wrap around the X axis.
+You will get one in general or two bounds if it wraps around.
+- We do not wrap around the Y axis.
+This is a restriction of the current implementation.
+- Thus, you must ensure that the camera is always aligned to the spheres up vector.
+- You must restrict the view, so the pole will never be in view (slightly is not a problem, since we render a shell)

+## Concept: Tiling

+The image data is tiled.
+We request tiles based on the current FOV _extent_ (we thus load too many tiles).
+The tile leve is determined by the current FOV bounds number of pixel & angle _at the center_ this means, when looking upward (or downward) higher resolution tiles are loaded then at the equator.
+To not tax the GPU too much we do the
+following:

+- We always render a level 0 (or maybe 1, could be configurable) shell around the sphere.
+- Starting at level 3, we stop rendering polar regions directly, in this case, only the shell is rendered at the polar regions.